 In October 2017, we held a pre-IND meeting with FDA for our proprietary formulation of tacrolimus for the treatment of PAH.
 FDA addressed our questions related to preclinical, nonclinical and clinical data and the planned design of clinical trials of tacrolimus in class III and IV PAH patients, and clarified the requirements needed to file an IND to initiate a clinical trial in this indication.
-As discussed with FDA, we currently intend to design and conduct clinical trials that could qualify for Fast Track and/or Breakthrough Therapy designation.
+As discussed with FDA, we currently intend to design and conduct clinical trials that could qualify for Fast Track and/or Breakthrough Therapy designation and expect to file an IND in 2019.

-Tacrolimus for the treatment of PAH has received Orphan Drug Designation from FDA in the United States and the European Medicines Agency in the EU.
+Tacrolimus for the treatment of PAH has received Orphan Drug Designation from FDA in the United States and, on August 23, 2017, from the EC (on the basis of a scientific opinion adopted by the Committee for Orphan Medicinal Products of the European Medicines Agency) in the EU.
 We are currently focusing on the development of a proprietary formulation of tacrolimus to be used in a clinical development program and for commercial use and filing an IND with FDA.